 We’re not just one type

-I have to thank Copyblogger’s own Brian Clark, who introduced me to the 4MAT concept as a lesson in Teaching Sells.
-The styles aren’t just useful for blog content, they can help you create truly superior online training programs, membership sites and information products that are head and shoulders above anything your competitors are creating.
+They can also help you create truly superior online training programs, membership sites, and information products that are head and shoulders above anything your competitors are creating.